mvmike/min-cal-widget/README.md

 * Displays all events from your calendars with a symbol set (high number becomes generic)
 * Configuration accessible on widget's top right corner
 * Pressing on any other part of the widget opens calendar application
-* Configurable widget theme, transparency, start day of the week,  symbol set and its colour
+* Configurable widget theme, transparency, include declined events, start day of the week,  symbol set and its colour

 ## Installation